 In addition to the constant dangerous battles, the soldiers suffered from a lack of food and a number of disease outbreaks, including cholera in 1867.
 That same year, in June, Lieutenant Lyman Kidder led ten men from the 7th Cavalry from Fort Wallace, headed for Fort Sedgwick, Colorado.
 They never made it.
 All eleven of the men were killed by Indians at Beaver Creek in present-day Sherman County on July 1, 1867.

-During the years, several important men were stationed at the fork including General George Armstrong Custer, who fought in his first Indian battle not far from the fort, as well as Buffalo Bill Cody, Wild Bill Hickok and George Forsyth.
+During the years the fort operated, several important men were stationed at the fork including General George Armstrong Custer, who fought in his first Indian battle not far from the fort, as well as Buffalo Bill Cody, Wild Bill Hickok, and George Forsyth.

 The troops continued to protect the trail until it was officially decommissioned on May 31, 1882.
 A small detachment of soldiers was left to protect the fort for a period of time, but they too eventually were removed.
 Because of the scarcity of materials in the region, settlers scavenged building materials and sometimes moved entire buildings from the post.
 Within a few short years, everything was gone.